jhildenbiddle/get-css-data/README.md

 [![Codecov](https://img.shields.io/codecov/c/github/jhildenbiddle/get-css-data.svg?style=flat-square)](https://codecov.io/gh/jhildenbiddle/get-css-data)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://github.com/jhildenbiddle/get-css-data/blob/master/LICENSE)

-A small (< 1.5k min+gzip), dependency-free micro-library for collecting stylesheet data.
+A micro-library for collecting stylesheet data from link and style nodes.

 ## Features

 - Collect CSS data for all `<link>` and `<style>` nodes or only those specified
-- Handles absolute and relative CSS `@import` rules
+- Handles absolute and relative `@import` rules
-- Inspect, modify and/or filter individual node CSS data
+- Inspect, modify and/or filter CSS data from each node
 - Access CSS data as concatenated string or an array of per-node data in DOM order
-- UMD and ES6 module available
+- UMD and ES6 modules available
 - Compatible with modern and legacy browsers (IE9+)
+- Lightweight (less than 1.5k min+gzip) and dependency-free

 ## Installation